 30 Hours Free Entitlement Funding

 30 hours childcare support per week will be available from September 2017, for children aged 3 and 4 years old.
 The Childcare Choices website provides detail on how to check you are eligible to access this support and you will be able to submit an online application ahead of September.
-Once signed up, parents will receive an eligibility code to take to their childcare provider which will be used by the nursery to check with the local authority who will confirm that 30 hours can be claimed.
+Once signed up, parents will receive an eligibility code to which will be used by the nursery to check with the local authority who will confirm that 30 hours can be claimed.
 The criteria for claiming 30 hours is set out below:

 - You must be a working family in England